-Emily Arnold-Fernández, the founder and executive director of Asylum Access, is a social entrepreneur and human rights pioneer.
+Emily Arnold-Fernández, the founding president and CEO of Asylum Access, is a social entrepreneur and human rights pioneer.

 A lawyer and lifelong advocate, Emily has spent her career working to uphold rights and restore power to people who have been marginalized: Women, children, forcibly displaced persons and others.
 She first became involved in advocating for the rights of refugees in 2002, when she represented refugees seeking United Nations recognition in Cairo, Egypt.